 - Programme and Learner Support System Data Protection Statement

 A data subject can exercise the right of access at any time by contacting KWETB’s Data Protection Office in writing.
 This can be done via email to email@example.com, or via post to Kildare and Wicklow Education and Training Board, Áras Chill Dara, Devoy Park, Naas, Co.
 Kildare.
 A Data Access Request Form will be provided.
-Access requests regardless of KWETB School or Centre should be sent to the Data Protection Office of KWETB.
+Access requests regardless of KWETB School or Centre should be sent to the Data Protection Officer of KWETB.

 Contact details for queries in relation to Data Protection in KWETB: